Senzing/elasticsearch/README.md

 1. :thinking: Make sure the [SENZING_ENGINE_CONFIGURATION_JSON](https://github.com/Senzing/knowledge-base/blob/b9588bcc22e92993fbd5415172c2abd8d0402356/lists/environment-variables.md#senzing_engine_configuration_json) environment variable is set to the senzing project that has or will have the data loaded to.

-1. :thinking: Set elasticsearch local environment variables.
-The hostname and port must point towards the exposed port that your elasticsearch instance has.
-The index name can be whatever you want; conforming to elasticsearch's index syntax.
+1. :thinking: Set ElasticSearch local environment variables.
+The hostname and port must point towards the exposed port that your ElasticSearch instance has.
+The index name can be whatever you want; conforming to ElasticSearch's index syntax.

     ```console
     export ELASTIC_HOSTNAME=localhost